-Since science is based in experimentation, at Nerd Nite, we too are always experimenting in new ways to share content across our cities.
-And boy have we created one doozy of an experiment.
-In lieu of our own global fest this year, we’ve teamed up with the Smithsonian’s second annual The Future Is Here Festival May 16-18, 2014 in Washington DC so you can learn about the merging of science and science fiction from the most prestigious minds in the world while enjoying cocktails and world-renowned entertainers.
+Since it was so thrilling last year, we’ve again teamed up with the Smithsonian’s annual The Future Is Here Festival May 15-17, 2015 in Washington DC so you can learn about the the future of you from the most prestigious minds in the world while enjoying booze and world-renowned entertainers.
 Fun!
 Tickets and additional info here.
-DISCOUNT: Enter discount code FIH_MEZZ to receive the All Access-level ticket for only $100 – a whopping $150 discount!

 SCHEDULE OF EVENTS

-8-10pm: Cocktail Reception at National Air & Space Museum
+8-10pm: Cocktail reception inside the friggin’ National Air & Space Museum

 9am-5pm in Ronald Reagan Building and International Trade Center